antonpaquin/Tensorflow-Lambda-Layer/README.md

 - Stripping symbols from shared objects

 These steps usually produce good results, but they may end up leaving out something essential.
 If you see an error that you're not expecting, file an issue including the error and the code that generates it, and I'll see what I can fix.

+Tensorflow 1.12 + Keras clocks in at 282M, which is too big to fit into a lambda layer.
+Unless I can find a way to further reduce the size, I can't support this combination.